aws-amplify/amplify-js/docs/media/authentication_guide.md

 ?
 Password minimum length (number of characters) 8
 ?
 Password character requirements uppercase, lowercase, numbers

-$ awsmobile push
+$ amplify push
 ```

 ##### Updating User Pool Attributes

 Currently, once you create a Cognito User Pool, you won't be able to change the standard attributes at a later time.
-If you need to modify User Pool attributes, you can remove the user pool with `awsmobile user-signin disable` and create a new User Pool with the CLI.
+If you need to modify User Pool attributes, you can remove the user pool with `amplify user-signin disable` and create a new User Pool with the CLI.

 ![Cognito Settings]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/images/cognito_user_pool_standart_attributes.png){: style="max-height:400px;"}